 According to research done by the American Cancer Society in 2022, there are approximately 111,180 cancer survivors living in the state of West Virginia.
 These individuals, along with those still attempting to address their cancer, have already overcome great odds and may now be tasked with trying to resume “normal” life.
 For many of them, this means reentering the workforce.

 There are workplace rights for cancer patients, but most people are unfamiliar with these rights.
 Or, if they do know about the rights of cancer patients in the workplace, they may not be sure about how to enforce them and ensure they’re protected.

-If you’re concerned about cancer discrimination in the workplace or would like cancer patient workplace support, call us at Atkinson & Polak, PLLC.
+If you’re concerned about cancer discrimination in the workplace or would like cancer patient workplace support, call us at Atkinson & Frampton, PLLC.
 Our attorneys can help clients around the Charleston, West Virginia area and throughout the state, including Morgantown, Huntington, Beckley, Martinsburg, and Parkersburg.

 Understanding Cancer Patient Rights

 There are several laws, both at the federal and state level, that protect cancer patient rights in the workplace:

 Americans with Disabilities Act (ADA) and Amendments Act: The original Americans with Disabilities Act (ADA) passed in 1990 and is one of the largest pieces of federal legislation to protect cancer survivors from discrimination in the workplace and requires employers to make “reasonable accommodations” for them.
 In 2008, the Americans with Disabilities Act Amendments Act (ADAAA) was passed that contains an expanded definition of what a "disability" is under the ADA which includes more specific wording to include cancer patients and survivors.
 Essentially, the ADA covers anyone whose disability limits a “major life activity” which now includes bodily functions that would be affected by cancer.